worldofmarcus/project-portfolio-4/README.md

 * ### Color Scheme

 The color scheme chosen for the 'Review | Alliance' site was based on the Bootstrap dark background.
-The colors are Black (used on some text elements), Raisin Black (top navigation and footer), Rocket Metallic (used on most of the text elements), Cultured (body background) and White (used i.e. as card background).
+The colors are Black (used on some text elements), Raisin Black (top navigation and footer), Rocket Metallic (used on some of the text elements), Cultured (body background) and White (used i.e. as card background).
 All colors are very clean and they create a professional look together and offers a good readability and contrast as well.
 I used the online service [Coolors](https://coolors.co/) to choose the color scheme.

 ![Color Palette image](readme/assets/images/coolors_palette.png)